-To advance IT as a strategic driver of the institution, the underlying philosophy of our IT strategy is to create an environment where IT is abundant -

-• To provide an excellent and highly valued IT environment that enables the goals of Transforming Maryland: Higher Expectations - advancing student opportunity and achievement; enabling innovation, entrepreneurship, and internationalization; and increasing UMD's service to the people of Maryland.
+To advance IT as a strategic driver of the institution, the underlying philosophy of our IT strategy is to create an environment where IT is abundant where it is advanced, current, and most effectively and efficiently made available.
+"IT Abundance" is therefore a manifestation of Maryland's embracing the transformative and enabling power of information technology.
+Thus, Maryland's strategic goals for its IT environment are the following: • To provide an excellent and highly valued IT environment that enables the goals of Transforming Maryland: Higher Expectations - advancing student opportunity and achievement; enabling innovation, entrepreneurship, and internationalization; and increasing UMD's service to the people of Maryland.